Let your creativity run wild!

 - Gotham Writer’s Workshop Character Questionnaires

-- This website has an excellent character worksheet, and check out the rest of the Fiction-Writers-Mentor site, too, as it is excellent!
+- This website has an excellent character worksheet, and check out the wonderful main Fiction-Writers-Mentor site, too!

-- Portrait Illustration Maker (knowing what your character looks like will help you make him or her unique)
+- Portrait Illustration Maker (knowing what your character looks like will help you make them unique)

-- Behind the Name (a favorite random name generator)
+- Behind the Name (my favorite random name generator)

-- Social Security Popular Baby Names By Decade (especially good for historical accuracy)
+- Social Security’s Popular Baby Names By Decade (especially good for historical accuracy)